zeke-john/codecall/README.md

   Total: 150,000+ tokens, 12 inference passes
 ```

+The problem also compounds because each tool call adds its output to the context, making every subsequent generation more expensive.

 ### 3. Models Are Bad at Data Lookup

 Benchmarks show models have a **10-50% failure rate** when searching through large datasets in context.
 They hallucinate field names, miss entries, and get confused by similar data.